hurairaali/alpha-AGI/docs/help-feature-livefile.md

 ## Best Practices

 - **Monitor External Changes:**
-  - Refresh content in big-AGI if the local file has been modified outside the application.
+  - Refresh content in alpha-AGI if the local file has been modified outside the application.

 - **Use a Version Control System:**
   - For critical files, consider using Git or other version control systems to track and monitor changes, authorship, and history.